-Code Description Matching Student Template > Grad Status Code Matching Special Ed Snapshot Template > Exit Code e.
-Attends an institution that is not primarily academic (military, Job Corps, corrections, etc.) and does not offer a secondary education. f.
-Attended Kindergarten and withdrew. g.
-Whereabouts unknown. h.
-Student kidnapped. i.
-Is not in school but known to be suspended or expelled and their term of suspension or expulsion is over. j.
+Code Description Matching Student Template > Grad Status Code Matching Special Ed Snapshot Template > Exit Code j.
 Is not in school but known to be expelled with NO option to return. k.
-Is not in school but known to be ill, NOT verified as legitimate. l.
-Attends a nontraditional education setting, such as hospital/homebound institution, residential special education facility, correctional institution, community, or technical college where the program is classified as adult education that is NOT approved, administered or tracked by a regular school district. m.
+Is not in school but known to be ill, NOT verified as legitimate.
+I. Attends a nontraditional education setting, such as hospital/homebound institution, residential special education facility, correctional institution, community, or technical college where the program is classified as adult education that is NOT approved, administered or tracked by a regular school district. m.
 Lacks proper immunization.
 WD02 Student transferred to another public local education agency (LEA): a.
 Moved from district & known to be in school. b.
 Transferred to or is reported by another public LEA in Pennsylvania. c.
 NOT in school but known to be expelled and enrolled in another school and/or district. d.
 Committed to correctional institution and is enrolled in an education program. e.
-Attends a nontraditional education setting, such as hospital/homebound instruction, residential special education facility, correctional institution, community, or technical college where the program is administrated by an agency that is considered a special school district or extension of a regular school district or the program is an off-campus offering of a regular school district.
+Attends a nontraditional education setting, such as hospital/homebound instruction, residential special education facility, correctional institution, community, or technical college where the program is administrated by an agency that is considered a special school district or extension of a regular school district.
 Special Education student who does not change district of residence, however, due to IEP is transferred to a special education placement (Student record would be updated to Special Education Referral = Y, School Number = 9999, Grad Status = blank) Т If A or B: 99 - Moved within PA, known to be continuing WD03 (cont'd next page) Student transferred to a private or nonpublic school or out of the state of PA, or out of the United States: a.
 Transferred to a home-schooling program. b.
-Transferred to a non-public or private institution. c.
+Transferred to a nonpublic or private institution. c.
 Transferred out of the state of PA or foreign exchange program. d.
 Moved out of the United States, enrollment status not known. e.
 Attends postsecondary institution (early college). f.
 Attends an institution that is NOT primarily academic (military, possibly Job Corps, corrections, etc.) and offers a secondary education program. g.
-Verified physically or mentally incapacitated.
+Verified physically or mentally incapacitated. h.
+Is not in school but known to be suffering long-term illness and NOT receiving education services (residential drug treatment, severe physical or mental illness).
 L If A or B: 99 - Moved within PA, known to be continuing If C or D: 06 - Moved out of PA, known to be continuing